oyesaurabh/striverSDE/day4-Array/Subarray with given XOR.md

 ```

 # Solution 2: Prefix xor and map
-main idea is :
+main idea is : (similar concept that we have used in largest subarray with 0 sum)
 ```
 y ^ k = prexor
 y ^ k ^ k = prexor ^ k
 y = prexor ^ k
 ```
-(similar concept that we have used in largest subarray with 0 sum)<br>
 Time Complexity: O(N)<br>
 Space Complexity: O(N)
 ```cpp